 Along isolated walkways and shared-use paths that are outside of Design Clear Zone.

-Breakaway light standards require additional embankment widening to ensure proper operation, as shown in the Standard Plans.
+Breakaway light standards require additional embankment widening to ensure proper operation, as shown in the Standard Plans, and provided in the contract plans (see WSDOT Plans Preparation Manual Section 700.08(3)).
+For cut sections, a culvert may be required in front-of or behind the foundation to maintain a ditch line.
 If this additional embankment widening cannot be constructed, such as in cases where the toe of slope will extend beyond right of way or into a water body or other sensitive area, fixed bases and traffic barrier may be considered.
 Document the decision to use fixed bases in the Design Documentation Package.

+Breakaway poles outside of the Design Clear Zone do not require additional embankment widening if the grade is constant within a 15-foot radius of the pole.

 1600.04 Medians